kagaimiq/jielie/datafmt/br17-fw.md

 In our case it will result in this byte string:
 `96 ed c7 b2 b7 0c ad 0c 25 35 3d 27 7b 56 8d da`

-Then it's a matter of subtracting the extracted byte with the sum that was calculated before:
+Then it's a matter of subtracting the extracted byte with the sum that we calculated before:
  - 0x96 - 0x64 = 50
  - 0xed - 0x64 = 137
  - 0xc7 - 0x64 = 99